-Experimental evidences suggest that the presence of therapy-resistant glioblastoma stem cells (GSCs) could explain Recurrent glioblastoma and metastasis.
-Some scientists, believe that GSCs are the driving force behind GBM relapses, whereas others however, question the existence of GSCs.
+Experimental evidences suggest that the presence of therapy-resistant glioblastoma stem cells (GSCs) could explain recurrent glioblastoma and metastasis.
+Some scientists, believe that GSCs are the driving force behind GBM relapses, whereas others however question the existence of GSCs.
 Evidence has accumulated indicating that non-tumorigenic cancer cells with high heterogeneity, could undergo reprogramming and become GSCs.
 Hence, targeting GSCs as the “root cells” initiating malignancy has been proposed to eradicate this devastating disease.
 Most standard treatments fail to completely eradicate GSCs, which can then cause the recurrence of the disease.
-To effectively target GSCs, a comprehensive understanding of the biology of GSCs as well as the mechanisms by which these cells survive during treatment and develop into new tumor, is urgently needed 1).
+To effectively target GSCs, a comprehensive understanding of the biology of GSCs as well as the mechanisms by which these cells survive during treatment and develop into a new tumor, is urgently needed 2).

 Ion channel expression may be perturbed in this population.
 However, little is known about the expression and functional relevance of ion channels that may contribute to GSC malignancy.